|

 abruptly become pointed, with margins entire.
 Inflorescences shorter

-five, with the segment tips pointed.
-From the front, it looks
+into five segments, with the segment tips pointed.
+From the front,